A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Domain Decomposition for mixed boundary conditions

-\paragraph{Choice of the boundary functions} The boundary shape functions are not chosen in a independent way with respect to the state variables.
-Given Eqs. \eqref{eq:input_ouput_1}, \eqref{eq:input_ouput_2} and \eqref{eq:coupling}, it is natural to choose the basis functions for the inputs as being the basis function of the associated co-energy variable on the boundary subpartions.
-Following the methodology detailed in \cite{Brugnoli2022DualCalculus}, the basis functions for the inputs of the primal system are taken to be the trace of the associated variable in the dual system and viceversa
+\revone{The choice of the boundary spaces follows the same rationale as in Sec.~\ref{sec:Discretization}.} The boundary shape functions are not chosen in an independent way with respect to the state variables.
+Given Eqs. \eqref{eq:input_ouput_1}, \eqref{eq:input_ouput_2} and \eqref{eq:coupling}, it is natural to choose the basis functions for the inputs as being the basis function of the associated co-energy variable on the boundary subpartions. \revone{This means leveraging Eq. \eqref{eq:boundary_basis_boundary} also on the interface $\Gamma_{\rm int}$}

 This choice will couple the two systems and is important for the domain decomposition strategy.
-The relations in Eq. \eqref{eq:boundary_basis} provide the interconnection of the two system on $\Gamma_{\rm int}$
+The relations in Eq. \eqref{eq:boundary_basis_interface} provide the interconnection of the two system on $\Gamma_{\rm int}$

-These equations represents a feedback interconnection (cf. Fig. \ref{fig:gyrator_interconnection}) which in port-Hamiltonian systems jargon is also called a gyrator interconnection.
-Relations \eqref{eq:boundary_basis} are also responsible for a factorization of the $\mathbf{B}$ matrices
+These equations represent a feedback interconnection (cf. Fig. \ref{fig:gyrator_interconnection}) which in port-Hamiltonian systems jargon is also called a gyrator interconnection.
+Relations \eqref{eq:boundary_basis_interface} are also responsible for a factorization of the $\mathbf{B}$ matrices